Efficient Modeling of Spatial Extremes over Large Geographical Domains: Data application: rainfall extremes in Bangladesh

-Trace plots for some model parameters of the best SHOT model, i.e., when $K=5^2$ and $\phi = 0.75\phi_{\min} + 0.25 \phi_{\max}$, are presented in Figure~\ref{trace_plots_real}.
+Trace plots for some model parameters of the best SHOT model, i.e., when $K=5^2$ and $\phi = \frac{3}{4}\phi_{\min} + \frac{1}{4} \phi_{\max}$, are presented in Figure~\ref{trace_plots_real}.
 Overall, the MCMC chains mix well and converge after a relatively short number of iterations.
 Similar to our simulation study, the convergence of the MCMC chains for the parameter $\gamma$ appears to be the most challenging, and a moderately large burn-in period is thus required.

-Posterior means, standard deviations, and $2.5$th and $97.5$th posterior percentiles for the hyperparameters $\tau$, $\psi$, $r$, $\gamma$, and $\mu(\cdot)$ at a representative pixel $\bm{s}_{100}$ are reported in Table~\ref{pos_summaries}.
-In particular, $r$ has posterior mean $0.957$ (small nugget), and the estimated $\gamma$ is $3.11$, indicating a marginal tail index of about $0.32$, which corresponds to moderately heavy tails as expected for precipitation data.
+Posterior means, standard deviations, and $2.5$th and $97.5$th posterior percentiles for the hyperparameters $\tau$, $\psi$, $r$, $\gamma$, and $\mu(\cdot)$ at the pixel $\bm{s}_{48}$ with centroid (22.875$^\circ$N, 91.875$^\circ$E), are reported in Table~\ref{pos_summaries}. {In particular, $r$ has posterior mean $0.957$ (small nugget), and the estimated $\gamma$ is $3.165$, indicating a marginal tail index $0.32$, which corresponds to moderately heavy tails as expected for precipitation data.}

 To assess the marginal model goodness-of-fit, we then compare high marginal data quantiles to the corresponding model quantiles.
-The left panel of Figure~\ref{quantile_chi} shows a quantile-quantile (QQ) plot for the GMRF, HOT, and SHOT models (with quantiles estimated by simulation) for a representative pixel (22.875$^\circ$N, 91.875$^\circ$E), focusing on the upper tail (for quantile levels between $0.95$ and $0.995$).
+The left panel of Figure~\ref{quantile_chi} shows a quantile-quantile (QQ) plot for the GMRF, HOT, and SHOT models (with quantiles estimated by simulation) for the pixel with coordinates (22.875$^\circ$N, 91.875$^\circ$E), focusing on the upper tail (for quantile levels between $0.95$ and $0.995$).

 For quantile levels close to $0.95$, the model-based quantiles (estimated through their posterior medians) are close to the data quantiles for all three models.
 However, at higher quantile levels, the model-based quantiles are only accurate for the SHOT model while they are significantly overestimated for the GMRF and HOT models.